-From 16 to 18 February 2026, the city of Trieste will host a three‑day international beginner training titled “The Holocaust as a Starting Point”, aimed at fostering Croatian–Italian–Slovenian dialogue on Holocaust education.
-The programme will take place at the University of Trieste (Università degli Studi di Trieste) and will bring together 45 educators from the three participating countries.
+From 16 to 18 February 2026, the city of Trieste hosted a three‑day international beginner training titled “The Holocaust as a Starting Point”, which aimed to foster Croatian–Italian–Slovenian dialogue on Holocaust education.
+The programme took place at the University of Trieste (Università degli Studi di Trieste) and brought together 45 educators from the three participating countries.

 A Three-Day Programme of Lectures, Discussions, and Workshops

-The programme will open on 16 February with introductory activities and a historical lecture on the fundamentals of the Holocaust, delivered by Laura Fontana from Mémorial de la Shoah.
-This will be followed by sessions addressing the challenges of Holocaust education in the region, historical and contemporary antisemitism, and methods for using Holocaust photographs in the classroom.
+The programme opened on 16 February with introductory activities and a historical lecture on the fundamentals of the Holocaust, delivered by Laura Fontana from Mémorial de la Shoah.
+These opening sessions were followed by discussions addressing the challenges of Holocaust education in the region, historical and contemporary antisemitism, and pedagogical approaches to using Holocaust photographs in the classroom.

-On 17 February, particular attention will be given to a historical lecture by Dr Borut Klabjan from the Science and Research Centre Koper, who will speak about the shaping of the Northern Adriatic in the 20th century.
-In the afternoon, participants will take part in a guided visit to the former Nazi camp Risiera di San Sabba, led by Tullia Catalan and Matteo Perissinotto from the University of Trieste.
+On 17 February, special attention was given to a historical lecture by Dr Borut Klabjan from the Science and Research Centre Koper, who spoke about the shaping of the Northern Adriatic in the 20th century.
+In the afternoon, participants joined a guided visit to the former Nazi camp Risiera di San Sabba, led by Tullia Catalan and Matteo Perissinotto from the University of Trieste.

-The final day will deepen participants’ understanding of terminology related to mass atrocities and introduce historical insights into collection centres for refugees from the Julian March and Dalmatia.
-Educators will also collaborate on the development of a joint learning activity.
-The seminar will conclude with evaluations and a closing session at midday on 18 February.
+The final day deepened participants’ understanding of terminology related to mass atrocities and introduced historical insights into collection centres for refugees from the Julian March and Dalmatia.
+Educators also collaborated on the development of a joint learning activity.
+The seminar concluded at midday on 18 February with final evaluations and a closing session.

 Strengthening Professional Competences and Cross-Border Cooperation

-The training aims to equip educators with the knowledge and tools necessary to approach the history of the Holocaust and mass atrocities with pedagogical sensitivity, responsibility, and critical reflection.
-At the same time, it creates a valuable platform for cross‑border cooperation, exchange of good practices, and deeper understanding of the shared histories that connect Slovenia, Italy, and Croatia.
+The training aimed to equip educators with knowledge and tools necessary for approaching the history of the Holocaust and mass atrocities with pedagogical sensitivity, responsibility, and critical reflection.
+At the same time, it provided a valuable platform for cross‑border cooperation, the exchange of good practices, and a deeper understanding of the shared histories connecting Slovenia, Italy, and Croatia.